techstackmedia/software-engineering-series/README.md

 Sometimes, when merging branches, conflicts may arise when Git cannot automatically merge the changes.
 Here's how to handle merge conflicts:

+1. Identify the conflicts: After attempting to merge branches, Git will notify you of any conflicts that occurred.
+You can use commands like `git status` or `git diff` to identify the conflicted files.

+2. Open the conflicted files: Open the conflicted files in a text editor or an integrated development environment (IDE).
+Inside the files, you'll see the conflicting sections marked with special characters like `<<<<<<<`, `=======`, and `>>>>>>>`.

+3. Resolve the conflicts: Manually edit the conflicted sections in the files to keep the desired changes and remove the conflicting content.
+Modify the files according to your intended final result.

+- When manually editing the conflicted sections, you can make decisions about which changes to keep and which to discard.
+Git provides different options to handle conflicts:

+  1. Accept Current Changes: This means accepting the changes that exist in your local repository before pulling from the remote repository.
+If you choose this option, you are discarding the incoming changes from the remote branch and keeping your local changes.

+  2. Accept Incoming Changes: This means accepting the changes that exist in the remote repository.
+If you choose this option, you are discarding your local changes and taking the changes from the remote branch.

+  3. Accept Both Changes: In some cases, you may want to combine both sets of changes from your local and remote repositories.
+You can manually edit the conflicted sections to incorporate both sets of changes, keeping the parts you want from each version.

+The specific options available to you may vary depending on the Git client or the merge tool you are using.
+It's important to review the conflicting sections carefully and make informed decisions about how to resolve the conflicts based on your desired final result.

+4.)
+Add the resolved files: Use the `git add` command to stage the resolved files for the commit.
+For example, you can use `git add file1.txt file2.txt` to stage-specific files, or `git add .` to stage all modified files in the current directory.

+5.)
+Commit the changes: Finally, use the `git commit` command to create a new commit with the resolved merge conflicts.
+You can provide a commit message using the `-m` flag, like `git commit -m "Resolve merge conflicts"`.

 #### Committing all modified files

 Use the `git commit -am "commit message"` command to commit all modified files, including those added to the repository.